victorchanglee/SpinVibe/docs/paper.md

 provide an accurate description of the spin states and their energy splittings, which are essential for modeling qubit performance [@Janicka2022] [@Baldinelli2025].
-Integrating these two perspectives into a unified framework for simulating spin--phonon coupling enables a microscopic understanding of the relaxation mechanisms in molecular qubits.
+Integrating these two perspectives into a unified framework for simulating spin-phonon coupling enables a microscopic understanding of the relaxation mechanisms in molecular qubits.
 Such an approach represents a powerful tool for the rational design of next-generation molecular qubits, with